Uglemat/Malang/README.md

 The only way to loop is to use recursion.
 The only control flow construct is 'case of'.

 There are 6 types of values: numbers (only integers), strings, atoms, tuples, functions and modules.
+Lists are not a fundamental datatype, they are simply linked lists made up of two-tuples.
+Dicts are just lists of two-tuples of the form {<key>, <val>}.

 numbers are what you would expect (malang can only parse positive integers, write 0 - `<number>` for negative numbers), strings are also what you'd expect, like `"string with \" < quote "`, and also like `"""And then I just